 ABOUT THE ARTISTS

 Matthew Phelps has been performing the highland bagpipe since the age of eight, beginning in his local band, Trumbull and District, and also plays Scottish smallpipes.
 Over the years Matthew has played with the Halifax Police in Canada, the Worcester Kilties and Stuart Highlanders of Massachusetts, and the City of Whitehorse Pipe Band in Australia.
 Phelps has performed at hundreds of events throughout New England as well as in Scotland, Ireland, Australia, Switzerland, Canada, Panama, and Italy.
-Last year's highlights included performances with the Boston Pops at Symphony Hall.
 2016 saw Phelps winning his first World Pipe Band Championship in his capacity as Pipe Sergeant of the Worcester Kiltie Pipe Band.
-Phelps performs and teaches bagpipes full time, traveling regularly to MA, NH, VT, ME, and CT.
+Phelps performs and teaches bagpipes full time now in Halifax, NS, traveling regularly to MA, NH, VT, ME, and CT.
 Phelps has instructed the Scots Highland Pipes and Drums of Leominster, MA, The Rhode Island Highlanders, the Manchester Regional Fire and Police Band, the Pyramid Shriners Band in Stratford, CT, and The Commonwealth Pipes and Drums of Boston, as well as numerous private students.
 Matthew Phelps is an Open or Professional member of the Eastern United States Pipe Band Association.

 P J Shorrock started playing the pipes at 10 years old with the Colonial Pipers of Boston youth pipe band.
 He joined the Worcester Kiltie Pipe Band in 2015 and won a World Championship with the band the following year.